KICK IT DANCE CAMP

 Every day begins with Yoga and/or Dance Conditioning.
 Then, students take technique or stylistic exploratory classes - ballet, modern, jazz, tap, hip hop, musical theater, etc. The afternoons include the opportunity to explore choreography more deeply, study improvisation and composition, and on multiple days, students will have the chance to work with special guest artists.
 On the final day of the week, Friday, students have the chance to rehearse in the Auditorium for their evening showcase.

-Camp begins at 8:30am everyday and ends at 4pm Monday through Thursday with the showcase Friday at 5pm.
-Students should plan plenty of water, appropriate clothing and footwear, healthy snacks and lunch each day.
+Camp begins at 8:30 am everyday and ends at 3 pm Monday through Thursday with the showcase Friday at 5 pm.
+Students should plan on bringing plenty of water, appropriate clothing and footwear, healthy snacks and lunch each day.
 A special lunch will be provided by LI the final day for the dance participants.

-Admission to the final performance is by donation with proceeds supporting the next year's summer dance camp.
+Admission to the Friday performance is by donation with proceeds supporting the next year's summer dance camp.